 “My style is playful and quirky.
 I love to draw animals and flowers.
 My inspiration usually comes from a picture, a book, my travels… I try to follow the trends and to incorporate them in my own style.
 Most of the patterns I’m sharing and showing here were created within the past months.
 I always start to draw on paper and then color my motifs and create the repeat either in Illustrator or Photoshop.
 I have been using Photoshop a lot recently because I love the textural effect that I can get with the different brushes.”

-Thanks for sharing, Claire!
+Thanks for sharing your playful textile designs with us, Claire!
 Please visit Claire’s website to see more of her lovely work.

 At Pattern Observer we strive to help you grow your textile design business through our informative articles, interviews, tutorials, workshops and our private design community, The Textile Design Lab.